 - Aside from alcohol and marijuana, prescription and over-the-counter drugs are the most commonly abused substances by Americans 14 and older.
-More than 60 percent of teens say they use prescription drugs because they’re easy to get from parents’ medicine cabinets.
+More than 60% of teens say they use prescription drugs because they’re easy to get from parents’ medicine cabinets.

-- Studies have shown that nearly half of young people who inject heroin reported abusing prescription opioids before starting to use heroin.
+- Studies have shown that many people who inject heroin reported abusing prescription opioids before starting to use heroin.

 - In 2013, a study found that the number of children being accidentally poisoned by adult prescriptions was on the rise.

-These very serious numbers prompted the federal Drug Enforcement Agency to create National Prescription Drug Take-Back Day in 2010.
+These very serious numbers prompted the federal Drug Enforcement Agency to create National Prescription Drug Take Back Day in 2010.
 The idea: Offer a safe and anonymous way for people to get rid of expired or unwanted medications.
-The program has led to the collection of more than 9.9 million pounds of prescription drugs nationally since its start – that’s 4,982 tons.
+The program has led to the collection of more than 11.8 million pounds of prescription drugs nationally since its start – that’s about 5,900 tons of pills.

 The next National Prescription Drug Take Back Day is Saturday, Oct.
-27 from 10 a.m. to 2 p.m.
-All you need to do is take your unused or expired prescriptions to one of the designated drop-off locations near you.
+26. All you need to do is take your unused or expired prescriptions to one of the designated drop-off locations near you.

 As the state’s largest health insurers, Blue Cross Blue Shield of Michigan and Blue Care Network are committed to improving the value and quality of life in communities across Michigan.
 As a part of this commitment, BCBSM and BCN have supported the DEA’s Drug Take Back Day since 2011.